Only words with 2 or more characters are accepted

 To reduce nocebo effects, describe symptoms as positive signals | Kari Leibowitz (Stanford University) |

-What can psychedelic drugs teach us about placebo controlled trials? | Lukas Basedow (Postdoc at Philipps-University Marburg) |
+What can psychedelic drugs teach us about placebo-controlled trials? | Lukas Basedow (Philipps-University Marburg) |

-Contextual Enhancement Package for Osteoarthritis Management | Ayah Ismail (University of Nottingham) |
+Contextual enhancement package for osteoarthritis management | Ayah Ismail (University of Nottingham) |

-Uncorking the Placebo Effects in Wine: From Marketing to Medicine | Elif Buse Caliskan (University Hospital Essen) |
+Uncorking the placebo effects in wine: From marketing to medicine | Elif Buse Caliskan (University Hospital Essen) |

 Beliefs and doping: Are placebo effects encouraging substance use in sport? | Philip Hurst (Canterbury Christ Church University) |